 Marble is much rarer and far more expensive than limestone or sandstone.
-Up until the 20th century, most of the greatest sculptors would have practiced stone carving before progressing onto marble or bronze sculpture.
+Up until the 20th century, most of the greatest sculptors would have practised stone carving before progressing onto marble or bronze sculpture.
 Despite its decline, stone sculpting, along with steel, remains the foremost medium for large-scale outdoor works today.

 The direct method of stone sculpture carving usually begins with the selection of a stone for carving.
 The qualities will influence the artist’s choices in the design process.
 The artist will often use sketches but eschews the use of a physical model.
 The fully dimensional figure is created for the first time in the stone itself.
 The artist will then remove the material, sketches on the block of stone, and will proceed to develop the work.

 Using the indirect method, the sculptor begins with a defined model to be copied in stone.
-The models, usually made of plaster or modelling clay, may be the full size of the sculpture and has all details.
+The models, usually made of plaster or modelling clay, may be the full size of the sculpture and has all of its details.
 Once the model is finished, the right stone must be found to fit the intended design.
-The model is then copied in stone by measuring with calipers or a pointing machine.
+The model is then copied in stone by measuring with callipers or a pointing machine.
 Artists use this method to create beautiful stone sculpture art.

-Call us now for an appointment on (0)3 9824 5555.
+Call us now for an appointment on 1300 278 347.
 If you have any questions about stone sculpture art, our Sculptura® team are experts and would love to hear from you.